cokeSwimmer/Pokedex-app/README.md

 This app involves creating a good UI layout, making a request with volley, parsing JSONArrays and JSONObjects, passing data between activities using bundles and intent.

-This app helped me understand JSON and parsing.
+This app helped me understand about JSON and parsing.

 Pokedex JSON - https://raw.githubusercontent.com/Biuni/PokemonGO-Pokedex/master/pokedex.json